Climate of Barcelona

-Barcelona has a maritime Mediterranean climate Csa according to Köppen-Geiger classification, a warm-temperate subtropical climate (Warmgemäßigt-subtropisches Zonenklima) according to Troll-Paffen climate classification, and a subtropical climate according to Siegmund/Frankenberg climate classification.
+Barcelona has a Mediterranean climate (Csa) according to Köppen-Geiger classification, a warm-temperate subtropical climate (Warmgemäßigt-subtropisches Zonenklima) according to Troll-Paffen climate classification, and a subtropical climate according to Siegmund/Frankenberg climate classification.

 Temperature

 General

-Its average annual temperature is 21.2 °C during the day and 15.1 °C at night.
-In the coldest month – January, typically the temperature ranges from 12 to 18 C during the day and 6 to 12 C at night.
-In the warmest month – August, the typically temperature ranges from 27 to 31 C during the day and about from 20 to 24 C at night.
+Barcelona's average annual temperature is 21.2 °C during the day and 15.1 °C at night.
+In the coldest month, January, the temperature typically ranges from 12 to 18 C during the day and 6 to 12 C at night.
+In the warmest month, August, the temperature typically ranges from 27 to 31 C during the day and from 20 to 24 C at night.
 Large fluctuations in temperature are very rare.